gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/quickstart.rst

 .. code-block:: console

     $ gopro-photo --help
-    usage: gopro-photo [-h] [-o OUTPUT] [-l LOG] [-i IDENTIFIER] [-w WIFI_INTERFACE] [-p]
+    usage: gopro-photo [-h] [--output OUTPUT] [--wired] [--log LOG] [--identifier IDENTIFIER] [--wifi_interface WIFI_INTERFACE] [--password]

     Connect to a GoPro camera, take a photo, then download it.

-    optional arguments:
+    options:
-    -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
-                            Where to write the photo to.
-If not set, write to 'photo.jpg' -l LOG, --log LOG     Location to store detailed log -i IDENTIFIER, --identifier IDENTIFIER
+    -h, --help            show this help message and exit --output OUTPUT       Where to write the photo to.
+If not set, write to 'photo.jpg' --wired               Set to use wired (USB) instead of wireless (BLE / WIFI) interface --log LOG             Location to store detailed log --identifier IDENTIFIER
                             Last 4 digits of GoPro serial number, which is the last 4 digits of the default camera SSID.
 If not used, first discovered GoPro will be connected to
-    -w WIFI_INTERFACE, --wifi_interface WIFI_INTERFACE
+    --wifi_interface WIFI_INTERFACE
                             System Wifi Interface.
 If not set, first discovered interface will be used.
-    -p, --password        Set to read sudo password from stdin.
+    --password            Set to read sudo password from stdin.
 If not set, you will be prompted for password if needed

 Video Demo
 ----------

 The video demo will discover a GoPro camera, connect to it, take a video for a given amount of time, and then download the photo to your local machine.
-To run and capture a 2 second video, do:
+It defaults to connecting to a wireless camera but can connect to a wired camera by setting the `wired` option.To run and capture a 2 second video, do:

 .. code-block:: console